contain multitudes • by Padma Dorje • established in 2003

 In a sense, everyone gets thirsty and wants to get rid of that discomfort.
 Very rare people are able to, in the name of some idealistic goal, with lots of hope and expectation, voluntarily stop drinking water until they are dead.
 Animals don't do it.
 But Mr. Žižek seems to think we are talking about something different than this.

-If we are talking about a masochist, or a normal person, as mr. Žižek puts it, is exactly on his confusion, suffering, messiness, pain, trouble that he strives, oh so hard, in the pursuit of a very strange and peculiar happiness.
-Nothing that weird if we look the situation thoroughly.
+If we are talking about a masochist—or even just an ordinary person—it is precisely in their confusion, suffering, chaos, pain, and problems that they strive... so much... in pursuit of that strange and peculiar happiness.
+Nothing that weird about it, if we look at the situation carefully.

 Irrelevant authors